mvforell/caldav-export/README.md

 # caldav-export
-A Python script to export all `.ics` files from a CalDAV server in a specified time range.
+Python scripts to export all `.ics` files from a CalDAV server in a specified time range and re-import them on a different server.

 ## License
 See `LICENSE.txt`.